janklab/yaml4mat/README.md

 ## Installation

-To install yamlmatlab, download it from the [Releases page](https://github.com/janklab/yamlmatlab/releases) or clone the [repo](https://github.com/janklab/yamlmatlab) to get it on your disk.
+To install yaml4mat, download it from the [Releases page](https://github.com/janklab/yaml4mat/releases) or clone the [repo](https://github.com/janklab/yaml4mat) to get it on your disk.
 Then add its `Mcode/` folder to your Matlab path.

 ## Usage